python-discord/code-jam-11/README.md

 it.

 To install the dependencies, you can run the `poetry install` command.
-If you only want to run the bot and you're not interested in also developing / contributing, you can also run `poetry install --only-root`, which will skip the development dependencies (tools for linting and testing).
+If you only want to run the bot and you're not interested in also developing / contributing, you can also run `poetry install --only main`, which will skip the development dependencies (tools for linting and testing).

 Once done, you will want to activate the virtual environment that poetry has just created for the project.
 To do so,